 I am a Professor of Informatics and Computer Science and the Director of the Center for Complex Networks and Systems Research at the Indiana University School of Informatics and Computing.
 I also have courtesy appointments in Cognitive Science and Physics, and am affiliated with the Center for Data and Search Informatics and the Biocomplexity Institute.
-Finally I am the Lagrange Senior Fellow at the ISI Foundation’s Complex Networks Lab in Torino, Italy.
+Finally I am a Fellow at the ISI Foundation in Torino, Italy.

 Research in my group, NaN, focuses on Web science, social media, social networks, social computing, Web search and data mining, distributed and intelligent Web applications, and modeling of complex information networks.